iptch/SDS2025-data-quality-handson/README.md

 To begin the workshop:

 1. In the file explorer sidebar, locate and open `Workshop_Tasks.ipynb`
-2. If prompted, select the Python kernel to use
+2. Setup the notebook kernel
+    + Click "Select Kernel" in the top right part of the editor
+    + Click "Jupyter Kernel..."
+    + Click "Workshop Environment"
-3. Work through the notebook tasks sequentially, following the instructions in each cell
+4. Work through the notebook tasks sequentially, following the instructions in each cell
-4. Execute the code cells as you progress through the workshop
+5. Execute the code cells as you progress through the workshop

 The notebook contains a series of guided tasks that will help you learn about data quality principles and practices.